OpenUK/publiccode.directory/Readme.md

 After seeking contributions to an OpenUK NHS report project, it became apparent that there is lots of Public Administration Open Source being created but no curated list of applications, meaning that lots of local builds are taking place.

-This project aims to enable a single directory segmented in to categories, then indexes of Public code and projects.
+This project delivers a single curated directory index of public code and associated resources with federated entry files to enable the teams who manage the code to take ownership of thier own entry.

-# Concept

-A federated and curated set of lists of repositories containing public code from around the world
+Think of it as an internet-based federated and distributed database.

 # What problem does this solve?

 1. 'Discoverability' of Public Code - find out what has been written, who made it and how to get it
 2. Repo owners manage the description via their normal code repo
-3. A visitor can discover mature software rather than trawling through thousands of repositories,
+3. A visitor can discover mature software rather than trawling through thousands of repositories

 # Who is behind it?

-This is an OpenUK initiative in association with the EU Free Software Policy group to provide a practical tool to support the PMPC campaign.
+This is an [OpenUK](https://openuk.uk) initiative in association with the EU Free Software Policy group to provide a practical tool to support the PMPC campaign.

+# Web interface

+A web interface is provided in a [separte repo](https://github.com/OpenUK/publiccode.directory-web-interface) but as the data and code is open, anyone can create their own initerface on top.
+However, it would make sense to improve the one that is there and also help improve the database.

 # Operations